-This is commonly known as the Leclanché Cell and despite being the oldest type of battery it is still the most commonly used as it is very low-cost.
+This is commonly known as the Leclanché Cell and despite being the oldest type of primary battery it is still the most commonly used as it is very low-cost.

 The first cell was produced by Georges Leclanché in 1866 and was the first cell to contain only one low-corrosive fluid electrolyte with a solid cathode.
 This gave it a low self discharge in comparison to previously attempted batteries.
 The original cell consisted of a solid Zinc anode with an ammonium chloride solution as the electrolyte immobilized in the form of a paste (hence called a “dry cell”), and an 1:1 mixture of powdered carbon and manganese dioxide packed around a carbon rod acting as a cathode.
 In another version for extra heavy-duty applications, the electrolyte is zinc chloride mixed with a small amount of ammonium chloride.
 The most common variant is the alkaline cell where the electrolyte is potassium hydroxide.